natesmitty1738/598-Final/README.md

 ## Deployment

-The application is designed to be deployed on Vercel:

-1. Connect your GitHub repository to Vercel
-2. Configure environment variables
-3. Deploy

-For other platforms, ensure you:
 - Set up PostgreSQL database
 - Configure environment variables
 - Set up build commands
 - Configure Stripe webhooks

 ## Support

-For questions or issues:
-1. Check existing GitHub issues
-2. Create a new issue with:
-   - Description of the problem
-   - Steps to reproduce
-   - Expected vs actual behavior

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.